ceq2000/TriviaGame/README.md

 - when user clicks "Play Again?" button

 **The game alerts are:**
+- "select your answer below before proceeding" Displays if user attempts to go to next question prior to answering current question.
 - "Quiz Time Completed!"
 Displays when time runs out or user completes the quiz
 - "You scored: x out of: 10" Displays when time runs out or user completes the quiz
-- "select your answer below before proceeding" Displays if user attempts to navigate to the next question prior to answering the current question.

 ## List of Technologies Used:
 - - -